DataHenHQ/till/README.md

 ## Problems with Web Scraping

 Web scraping is easy to get started, but proved to be very difficult to master at scale.
-Scraping 10,000 records, can easily be done with a simple web scraper scripts in any language, but imagine trying to scrape millions or even billions of records.
+Scraping 10,000 records, can easily be done with a simple web scraper scripts in any language, but imagine trying to scrape millions or even billions of pages.
 You would need to to architect and build features that allows you to unblock, scale and maintain your scrapers.

 The following problems related to scaling are what DataHen Till solves: